sportstalk247/sdk-multiplatform/docs/source/usage/user_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let updatedNotification = try await asyncFunction(
+                let updatedNotification = try await userClient.setUserNotificationAsReadByChatEvent(
-                    for: userClient.setUserNotificationAsReadByChatEventAsync(
                     userid: "023976080242ac120002",    // The ID of user who owns the notification about to update
                     chatEventId: "070200623280c142a902",    // The ID of chatevent for which the notification was generated from, about to update
                     read: true
-                    )
                 )
                 // Resolve `updatedNotification` from HERE onwards(ex. update UI displaying the response data)...
             } catch {